Chilworth, Surrey: Transport

 Chilworth railway station is on the North Downs Line, and is served every two hours by trains to Redhill and Reading.
 Trains are operated by the Great Western Railway.

 The main road through the village is the A248 from Shere to Peasmarsh.
 Bus route number 32 connects Chilworth to Guildford, and Redhill via Dorking and is a basic hourly service, with a reduced service on Sundays.
 It is now operated by Compass Travel, after the route was given up by Arriva in 2014.
 Infrequent buses also run to Godalming (503) and Cranleigh (525).

 The nearest airport is Farnborough, approximately 10 miles to the north-west.

 Telecommunications

 Chilworth is covered by ADSL, VDSL, Full fibre and Mobile Broadband based high speed internet services.
-A Vodafone phone mast is at the playing fields, just to the south of the Tangley level crossing.
+A Vodafone phone mast is at the playing fields, just south of the Tangley level crossing.
 In 2011 BT extended their Fibre to the Cabinet service to cover Chilworth.
-This allowed for 12Mbit/s+ services and service at the eastern end of the village and up to 70Mbit/s to the west.
+This allowed for 12 Mbit/s+ services and service at the eastern end of the village and up to 70 Mbit/s to the west.

 Broadband for Surrey Hills (B4SH) installed full fibre (FTTP) to the sparsely populated north edge of the village in mid-2021 and Roseacre Gardens to the east in December 2022.
 BT Openreach based full fibre broadband services became available to almost all of the village in March 2023.
 Gigaclear have also announced plans to cover the village.